 - Abraham Lincoln: “Discourage litigation.
 Persuade your neighbors to compromise whenever you can.”

-- Justice Scalia: “The court’s time should not be wasted on trivial matters.”
+- Justice Antonin Scalia: “The court’s time should not be wasted on trivial matters.”

-The next time you hear about an outrageous lawsuit, remember: it’s not just a quirky news story—it’s a reminder of the need for vigilance in preserving the integrity of the courts.
+The next time you hear about an outrageous lawsuit, remember: it’s not just a quirky news story—it’s a reminder of the importance of preserving the integrity of the courts through vigilance and reform.